MicrosoftDocs/SupportArticles-docs/support/previous-versions/dotnet/framework/dotnet-framework-patch-install-fails.md

 ---
 title: Installing a .NET Framework patch fails
 description: This article lists expected updates for .NET Framework.
-It also provides informatin about resolving the .NET Framework patch installation failure. ms.date: 05/07/2020 ms.prod-support-area-path: ms.reviewer: kelho
+It also provides information about resolving the .NET Framework patch installation failure. ms.date: 05/07/2020 ms.prod-support-area-path: ms.reviewer: kelho